mediadrop/mediadrop/doc/install/index.rst

 Installation
 ************

-This is a full walkthrough of how to get MediaCore CE running.
+This is a full walkthrough of how to get MediaDrop running.

 Experienced `Pylons <http://pylonshq.com/>`_
 users can check out the :ref:`install_overview` page for a (very) condensed